Game theory: Combinatorial

-Stochastic outcomes (and relation to other fields)
+Stochastic outcomes

 Individual decision problems with stochastic outcomes are sometimes considered "one-player games".
 They may be modeled using similar tools within the related disciplines of decision theory, operations research, and areas of artificial intelligence, particularly AI planning (with uncertainty) and multi-agent system.
 Although these fields may have different motivators, the mathematics involved are substantially the same, e.g. using Markov decision processes (MDP).

 Stochastic outcomes can also be modeled in terms of game theory by adding a randomly acting player who makes "chance moves" ("moves by nature").
 This player is not typically considered a third player in what is otherwise a two-player game, but merely serves to provide a roll of the dice where required by the game.

 For some problems, different approaches to modeling stochastic outcomes may lead to different solutions.
 For example, the difference in approach between MDPs and the minimax solution is that the latter considers the worst-case over a set of adversarial moves, rather than reasoning in expectation about these moves given a fixed probability distribution.
 The minimax approach may be advantageous where stochastic models of uncertainty are not available, but may also be overestimating extremely unlikely (but costly) events, dramatically swaying the strategy in such scenarios if it is assumed that an adversary can force such an event to happen.
 (See Black swan theory for more discussion on this kind of modeling issue, particularly as it relates to predicting and limiting losses in investment banking.)

 General models that include all elements of stochastic outcomes, adversaries, and partial or noisy observability (of moves by other players) have also been studied.
 The "gold standard" is considered to be partially observable stochastic game (POSG), but few realistic problems are computationally feasible in POSG representation.

-Metagames

-These are games the play of which is the development of the rules for another game, the target or subject game.
-Metagames seek to maximize the utility value of the rule set developed.
-The theory of metagames is related to mechanism design theory.

-The term metagame analysis is also used to refer to a practical approach developed by Nigel Howard, whereby a situation is framed as a strategic game in which stakeholders try to realize their objectives by means of the options available to them.
-Subsequent developments have led to the formulation of confrontation analysis.

-Mean field game theory

-Mean field game theory is the study of strategic decision making in very large populations of small interacting agents.
-This class of problems was considered in the economics literature by Boyan Jovanovic and Robert W. Rosenthal, in the engineering literature by Peter E. Caines, and by mathematicians Pierre-Louis Lions and Jean-Michel Lasry.